tavaresdong/courses/uw_cse333/hw/hw1/README.txt

  - LinkedList.c: the implementation of the linked list module.

+ - HashTable.h, HashTable_priv.h, HashTable.c: similar to the linked list
+   files, but for a chained hash table implementation.

  - test_*.cc, test_*.h: the unit test code.
 Look at test_linkedlist.cc
    for an example of the unit tests that exercise the linked list.